askmeegs/github-build-status/README.md

 - If you update your ConfigMap to include additional repos, and restart GBS, those new repos won't have historical data yet, and the build status for previous days will show up as "Unknown."
 - GBS only displays the build status from the **last 7 days**.
 - On startup, the GBS server looks for any Repo data in your Redis DB.
 If none is found, previous days will show up as 'unknown' and will be populated as time passes.
 The reason for this is the Github API doesn't support querying Checks based on date.
+- Right now the two ticker intervals (get from Github, write to Redis) are hardcoded.
+GBS gets from Github every **20 seconds** and writes to Redis every **60 seconds.** Github has rate limits (5K queries per hour)